 The order of events is as follows: the person worships the beast and then the person receives the mark.
 The decision of the heart precedes the marking.

 What does this mean for us?
-It means that the mark is not merely a physical mark if it is at all.
+It means that the mark is not merely a physical mark.
 This is why I don’t believe there’s any Scriptural reason to be that concerned about RFID tags or microchips under the skin.
 And I want you to know, I used to believe those things.
 My mind has been changed through an in-depth study of God’s Word and through knowing who God really is… knowing His character.

 The one who doesn’t believe.
 If you’ve noticed, I used the word “unbeliever” to describe someone who has not come to know Jesus.
 That is because man is not a neutral being in his relation to God [Ephesians 2:1-3, Colossians 1:21].
 He already doesn’t believe.
 This is mankind’s default position before a Holy God.
 Accepting a physical mark won’t make it any worse.
 People who will be eternally separated from God will have never known Jesus to begin with.
 Again, it is a heart decision.